knowlearning/documentation/docs/introduction/states.md

 # States

 Once an application has a user, it probably wants to show them some information and let them save some information.
 That's where state comes in.
-The Know Learning API lets you easily get and store, retrieve, and update state in JSON objects.
+The Know Learning API lets you easily save, retrieve, and update state in JSON objects.
 All state that is created is addressable by a "universally unique id" (uuid).

 ## Fetch